NavdPlay/Madoka-Higuchi-Custom-Tab/README.md

 Note!!!
 =========================
-There are still some bug for the localStorage that is used for the functionality of the to do list.
+- There are still some bug for the localStorage that is used for the functionality of the to do list.
 But this won't occur frequently.
+- I haven't made this page responsive, so currently this web is only addressed for PC/laptop browsers.

 How To Install
 =========================